kejonaMC/GeyserUpdater/README.md

 If enabled, attempts to restart the server 10 seconds after a new version of Geyser has been successfully downloaded.

 - **Spigot:** Attempts with the restart feature of Spigot.
-A restart script must be defined in [spigot.yml](https://www.spigotmc.org/wiki/spigot-configuration/) in order for spigot to succesfully restart the server.
+A restart script must be defined in [spigot.yml](https://www.spigotmc.org/wiki/spigot-configuration/) in order for spigot's restart feature to work.
 If you are using a hosting provider, a [server wrapper](https://minecraftservers.fandom.com/wiki/Server_wrappers), or a systemd unit (or similar) to run the server, leave the `restart-script` value in spigot.yml blank.
 Your server should automatically restart without the script.

 - **Bungeecord/Velocity:** The server will simply stop.
 If you are using a hosting provider, a [server wrapper](https://minecraftservers.fandom.com/wiki/Server_wrappers), or a systemd unit (or similar) to run the server, your proxy should automatically restart.
 If not, you can use a script to *start* the proxy that will make it start again once it has ended.